staslist/Epistasis_Review/README.md

 The adolescent brain cognitive development (ABCD) data used in the study can only be obtained by requesting access from national institute of mental health (NIMH): https://nda.nih.gov/abcd/request-access

-Further information regarding the simulated datasets can be found in main text and supplemental (supplemental file S1) of our publication.
+Further information regarding the simulated datasets can be found in publication and within the (Epigen_Dataset_Specifications.docx) file in the repository.

 Software:
 The individual epistasis detection tools used in the study can be found online: